 With our bespoke pricing model, we also offer variable pricing, which allows for more cost savings rather than antiquated fixed pricing structures.
 As a consumption-based model, you only pay for the time for when services are rendered, rather than generic quotes based on industry average – a model ripe with inefficiencies.

 When working with 3PLs, it’s important to solidify a pricing structure that benefits your business – especially in lean times.
 As a business owner, you have to pay particularly close attention to what you’re signing.
-It may feel like a daunting task, but it’s vital to ensure a deal that is fair for both you and your customers.
+It may feel like a daunting task, but it’s vital to ensure a fair deal for you and your customers.

 Rate increases can happen for many reasons, such as warehouse leases, shipping supply, payroll, couriers, etc. Rate increases over the years tend to compensate for the cost of living, which are perfectly natural and normal.
 After all, you do want warehouse workers to be compensated well enough to take care of your customers.
-However, you should still pay close attention to the frequency of increases so that you are getting a fair deal agreed upon by all parties.
+However, you should still pay close attention to the frequency of increases to get a fair deal agreed upon by all parties.

 Safeguard your online business to beat inflation & rising costs

-While inflation will affect many aspects of business, the impact it has on supply chains can have a significant impact on sales and consumer decisions.
+While inflation will affect many aspects of business, its impact on supply chains can significantly impact sales and consumer decisions.
 If a business wants to grow, it will need to consider how inflation will affect its revenue and operations.
 This is why it’s important to know what causes inflation, how it affects businesses and consumers, and why it is so important to be aware of its effects on your operations.
 Should you be interested in our 3pl services, feel free to set up a free no-obligation discovery call with us today.